children ages 5 and under live in southern illinois

 Creating Blueprints to Do the Work

-Once the strategic priority areas were adopted, a Collective Impact blueprint (or work plan) was developed to guide the work that results in systems change.
-The work plans are developed and implemented by priority-specific Action Teams.
+Coalition member are now working on developing action-oriented workplans to guide our work for the next three years.
 These plans include clarifying the problem(s) they are trying to address, identifying a goal or common agenda for their work, creating objectives or mutually reinforcing activities, and identifying desirable results with measurable outcomes.

 Community System Partners